30+ Best Cloud Cost Management Tools In 2025

 It just takes a few minutes to set up integration into AWS, Azure, GCP, Kubernetes, GenAI providers, and SaaS platforms like Datadog, Databricks, Snowflake, or MongoDB — to start reporting, budgeting, forecasting and allocating your unified cloud costs.

-The nOps cloud optimization platform helps you with everything on the checklist above: with automated Commitment Management with a 100% utilization guarantee for your Reserved Instances and Savings Plans, Compute Copilot to automatically select and schedule the optimal compute resource at the most cost-effective price in real-time, and Cloud Optimization Essentials to automate cloud waste cleanup like EC2, EBS, RDS, etc.
+The nOps cloud spend optimization platform helps you with everything on the checklist above: with automated Commitment Management with a 100% utilization guarantee for your Reserved Instances and Savings Plans, Compute Copilot to automatically select and schedule the optimal compute resource at the most cost-effective price in real-time, and Cloud Optimization Essentials to automate cloud waste cleanup like EC2, EBS, RDS, etc.

 We manage $2B+ in cloud spend and are rated 5 stars on G2 — book a demo call to see how much you can save!